danielnuriyev/danielnuriyev.github.io/README.md

 **Physical**

 Tranquility.
 Relax always no matter what.
 Just breathe out.
 This is simply a matter of habbit.
-Relaxation leads to joy.
+Relaxation leads to joy and clarity.

 **Emotional**